TrickyGo/999errors/README.md

 # 999errors
 our double squad's repo for assignments
+## Course: Software development on embedded systems (PKU 0B703)